Eureka Prizes Judges

 Professor Lesley Hughes is a climate change ecologist whose main research interest has been the impacts of climate change on species and ecosystems, and the implications of climate change for conservation.
-She is a former Lead Author in the IPCC’s 4th and 5th Assessment Report, a Councillor and Director of the Climate Council of Australia; member of Wentworth Group of Concerned Scientists.
+She is a former Lead Author in the IPCC’s 4th and 5th Assessment Report, a Councillor and Director of the Climate Council of Australia; member of Wentworth Group of Concerned Scientists; and member of the Climate Change Authority.
 She won the 2014 Australian Government Eureka Prize for Promoting Understanding of Australian Science Research.

 Professor Joan Leach, Director, Australian National Centre for the Public Awareness of Science (CPAS), Australian National University